VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

  Functional test cases were created in JIRA.
 Based on the analysis of the specifications, the test design techniques used for generating test case are:

  **Test cases:**
-* Verify that a user can log in to the system using valid username and password
-* Verify that a user can blank fields by pressing the reset button
-* Verify that a Manager can add a new customer
-* Verify that Manager can edit customer form by using its customer id
-* Verify that Manager can delete an existing customer by using its customer id
-* Verify that Manager can add  a new account form to an existing customer, by using its customer id
-* Verify that Manager can add a edit account details for an existing account, by using its account number
-* Verify that Manager can delete account form for an existing customer, by using its account number
-* Verify that a Manager can deposit money into any account.

  Test cases with steps can be viewes here: [test_cases](https://docs.google.com/spreadsheets/d/1ofxRgH47y4j9weSqSTBlmjeJh_g5X8Eg/edit#gid=349785068).
  ## 1.5 Test Implementation
  The following elements are needed to be ready before the test execution phase begins: